Here are all the cool things you can do alone in Singapore for solo adventures!

 Surely you can go solo on this – grab your trusty mat, and detox mentally and physically with yoga at a park.
 The lush greenery and fresh air will calm you down in no time.
 Join an outdoor yoga class, or if you’re confident doing it on your own, good on you!
-Psst: no harm wearing your best activewear threads while you’re practising your warrior pose.
+Psst: no harm in wearing your best activewear threads while you’re practising your warrior pose.

 Getting cosy with a book is one of the best ways to spend some quality me-time.
 While you can check into one of the public libraries in town (we recommend the centrally-located [email protected]!), try dropping by a quiet, hidden cafe for a good read.
 Or curl up on the couch at reading rooms in town.
 Do not disturb!

 Credit cards out!
 There’s no me-time therapy like retail therapy.
 Seriously, shopping is the best go-to activity when you need to cheer yourself up.
 Hit the usual malls, go on a shopping neighbourhood crawl, rummage through a flea market or keep it simple and comfy by shopping online – with a glass of wine in your hand, of course.